Ausra | Creator

 How I travel

 Far-flung locations are what I go after when travelling: whether it is a less known country, small

 intriguing local neighborhood in a big city, villages tucked away from tourist crowds or a remote

-hike in country usually associated with futuristic cities (yes UAE is more than just a sparkling side
+hike in a country usually associated solely with futuristic cities (yes, UAE is more than just a sparkling side